Flower and Snake: Zero: Plot

 Misaki, complying with weakening reluctance to the demands of the mysterious caller, follows the clues to discovering Shizuko's husband and eventually uncovers that Shizuko, rather than being kidnapped, participated with 'Babylon' to pay off her husband's debts.
 Working under the assumption that 'Babylon' kills their slaves after they exhaust their novelty, Misaki volunteers herself to be a participant in Shizuko's grand finale stream, of which Ruri has also received an invitation to observe.
 At the show, Misaki and Shizuko are bound and tortured in front of a live audience and Ruri is called upon as audience participation.

-In a spontaneous act of romantic love, Eddy overcomes his impotency and makes love to Shizuko.
+In a spontaneous act of romantic love, Eddy overcomes his impotency and has sex with Shizuko.
 Kurokawa appears and informs the audience that Eddy is in fact Shizuko's biological son, a product of a gang rape when Shizuko was a teenager that was raised in private to be the expert in kinbaku and sexual torture that he is today.
 Eddy, horrified by this revelation, castrates himself, while Misaki frees herself from bondage, extracts a gun she had hidden in her vagina, and begins killing her way through the 'Babylon' staff, aiming for the company head.
 Her mentor and chief-of-police appears to give her back up but she realizes during the firefight that he was the secret caller that had put her through the acts of humiliation and provided the clues for her to find 'Babylon'.
 The head of 'Babylon' is revealed to have died years ago, Kurokawa maintaining a ruse of his existence, suggesting the true force behind 'Babylon' was in fact the thousands of fans watching anonymously from their homes.
 Kurokawa dies from wounds received during the gunfight and Eddy dies from blood loss from his severed penis.
 Shizuko wanders off, traumatized and Misaki appears to shoot her mentor in the head off-screen.